henriklg/teacher-student-framework/thesis/README.md

 ## Compile
 1. First compile each subfile with pdflatex to generate aux files
-2. Compile the thesis.tex with quick build
+2. Compile the thesis.tex with quick build from setup step 4.
-3. pdflatex + bibtex + pdflatex (x2) + view pdf

 ### Requirements: